lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ![enhanced analysis enabled](/img/enhanced-tree-data-icon.png)

-For other languages, LunaTrace is still able to list vulnerabilities at a level more comparable to other vulnerability scanners.
+For other languages, LunaTrace is still able to list vulnerabilities at a level comparable to other vulnerability scanners.
 (Just without any "tree data" or static analysis functionality available.)

 ### What it outputs